acoli-repo/abi/README.md

-# abi
+# Abikwanne
+A Machine Reading system combining deep NLP and Linked Data currently developed at the Applied Computational Linguistics (ACoLi) Lab at the Goethe-Universität Frankfurt, Germany.

-Machine Reading system "Abikwanne" (Acholi "I'm reading it")
+About the name: "Abikwanne" (Acholi "I'm reading it")

 experimental/
 - external contributions